renpy/renpy/sphinx/source/config.rst

             return s
         config.replace_text = replace_text

+.. var:: config.replay_scope = { "_game_menu_screen" : "preferences" }

+    A dictionary mapping variables in the default store to the values the variables will be given when entering a replay.

 .. var:: config.save_json_callbacks = [ ]

     A list of callback functions that are used to create the json object